-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 It makes a delightfully fresh start to a bigger dinner, or a perfectly light and refreshing meal when the weather is beyond hot.
-A dollop of sour cream or yogurt is optional, of course, but that bit of creaminess is the ideal foil to the sweetness of the beets.
-Serve with crusty bread to sop up any bit of soup clinging to the bottom of the bowl when you're done spooning it up.
+A dollop of sour cream or yogurt is optional, of course, but that bit of creaminess and tang is the ideal foil to the sweetness of the beets.
+Serve with crusty bread to sop up any bit of soup clinging to the bottom of the bowl when you're finished spooning it up.

 Peel the onion and finely chop it.

 In a large pot over medium heat, cook onion and salt with 1/4 cup of the broth until the onions are soft, about 3 minutes.
 While they cook, peel and mince the garlic, if using; add it to the onions and cook, stirring, until fragrant, about 30 seconds.